soizumi/Etoile/README.md

-# Oden
+# Etoile
-website built with php
+website built with wordpress